ni/nimble/packages/nimble-components/src/table/specs/table-column-specs/table-column-file-size.md

 1. Find translations of each of our unit labels ("byte", "bytes", "KB", "MB", "GB", "TB", "PB", "KiB", "MiB", "GiB", "TiB", "PiB") for a fixed set of languages we wish to support.
 Maintain a mapping of language codes (e.g. "fr", "de", "zh_CN") to arrays of those localized unit labels.
 Given a locale to use, look up its language subtag in our map.
 If not found, fall back to English.

-Pros: No work for clients.
+**Pros:** No work for clients.

-Cons: Only supports a fixed set of languages.
+**Cons:** Only supports a fixed set of languages.
 Up to us to find accurate translations.
 Unsure if subtags other than the language (e.g. region) could be relevant to the translation.

 2. Use Nimble label provider.
 Add label tokens for the units, and rely on clients to provide translations.

-Pros: Supports any language a client cares to provide translations for.
+**Pros:** Supports any language a client cares to provide translations for.

-Cons: Less convenient for clients.
+**Cons:** Less convenient for clients.
 Does not honor the `lang` setting on the page or on `nimble-theme-provider`.

-I suggest we go with option 1, primarily because I am hesitant to add so many additional label provider strings that clients are expected to localize.
+I suggest we go with option 1, primarily because I am hesitant to add twelve new label provider strings that clients are expected to localize.
+I suggest initially supporting the following languages:

+-   English ('en')
+-   German ('de')
+-   Spanish ('es')
+-   French ('fr')
+-   Italian ('it')
+-   Hebrew ('iw' or 'he')
+-   Russian ('ru')
+-   Turkish ('tr')
+-   Japanese ('ja')
+-   Chinese - simplified ('zh_CN')
+-   Chinese - traditional ('zh_TW')

 ### Security